artefactory/artefactory-connectors-kit/README.md

 NCK is divided in three main components : Readers, Streams, and Writers.

-- [Readers](./lib/readers/README.md) role is to read data from distant sources and transform it into stream object
+- [Readers](./nck/readers/README.md) role is to read data from distant sources and transform it into stream object
-- [Streams](./lib/streams/README.md) role is to be read as file or line by line.
+- [Streams](./nck/streams/README.md) role is to be read as file or line by line.
 There are local objects usable by writers
-- [Writers](./lib/writers/README.md) role is to write stream into distant location
+- [Writers](./nck/writers/README.md) role is to write stream into distant location

 ## Usage
-**nck** could be consumed throught a docker image or can be installed as package and then be used as library or a binary.
+**nck** could be consumed through a docker image or can be installed as package and then be used as library or a binary.

 ### Docker image